snehalbiju12/knowledge-base-content/CONTRIBUTING.md

   - Everything behind the second `---` (triple dash)
   - **headlines**
     - The first H1 is recognized as the name of the article
-    - We want to keep similar structure of all articles informing about the practice or problem.
+    - We want to keep a similar structure of all articles informing about the practice or problem.
 So we require to keep only few specific H2 headings:
       - `What Is a %{name}`
       - `Why You Might Want the %{name}`
       - `Problems the %{name} Helps to Solve`